Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2022.

 Beyond those, you're going to want to look out for services such as Stan, Binge, Foxtel Now and Paramount+, with priority given to those to which you already subscribe.

 Should you buy an OLED, QLED or LCD TV?

 LCD TVs, which require a backlight usually made up of white LEDs to show a picture on the LCD panel, are available in a wide variety of screen sizes and, thanks in part to the technology's low cost of production, at affordable prices.

 OLED (Organic Light-Emitting Diode) is a panel technology that uses self-emissive particles – so there's no need for a backlight.
 This allows OLED TVs to be unbelievably slim, while also offering convincing pitch-dark blacks, strong contrast and superb viewing angles.
-LG and Sony are the big brands with OLED TVs in their line-ups and, broadly speaking, they're excellent.
+LG, Sony, Panasonic and Philips are the big brands with OLED TVs in their line-ups and, broadly speaking, they're excellent.

 QLED (Quantum-dot Light-Emitting Diode), meanwhile, is Samsung’s response to OLED.
 A QLED TV is an LCD TV but with a quantum dot coating over the backlight.
 However, the quantum dots (tiny semiconductor particles) in current QLEDs do not emit their own light.
 So QLED TVs, like conventional LCDs, rely on a backlight.
 The advantages of a QLED TV?
 You tend to get brilliantly vibrant colours, plus bright, sharp and crisply detailed images.
 Samsung's QLEDs have got better and better over the years, existing as a fine alternative to OLEDs TVs.
-Interestingly, though, Samsung is set to launch its own OLED TVs in 2022.
+Interestingly, though, Samsung has now launched its own range of OLED (QD-OLED) TVs.